mmetalmaster/hackthebox/stego/digital-cube/README.md

 What if this challenge is some kind of ASCII ART?
 Right?
 Cube has a perfect width and height, and 50:50 is a perfect ratio.

-Let's try validate it by form 50 characters per line for 50 lines..
+Let's try to validate it by forming it..
+Let say 50 characters per line for 50 lines..

 <img src="qr-ascii.png">